 ConstructionÂ

-Extruded PVC is widely used in the building industry for its lightweight nature, rust resistance, and ability to withstand extreme weather conditions.
+Extruded PVC is widely used in the building industry due to its lightweight nature, resistance to rust, and ability to withstand extreme weather conditions.
 Common applications include electrical conduit, cladding, roofing panels, and window profiles.
 These materials require minimal maintenance and offer long service life, making them a cost-effective solution for both residential and commercial construction.

 Industrial and Consumer Products